Roger-luo/FromFile.jl/README.md

 ## Tips

-When porting a project to use `FromFile`, it can be a bit daunting to figure out the inheritance of different objects.
-This is because in Julia, one doesn't need to specify which object comes from which file.
+FromFile will (besides its programmatic benefits like the removal of spooky action at a distance) help you keep track of what objects are defined in what file.
+When converting over to FromFile that may mean untangling your existing project, and figuring out exactly what you defined where.
 To print out which file defines which object, you can execute the following bash snippet at the root of your project:
 ```bash
 for f in $(find . -name '*.jl'); do echo $f && cat $f | vim - -nes -c '%s/#.*//ge' -c '%s/"""\_.\{-}"""//ge' -c '%v/^\S\+/d_' -c '%g/^\(end\|@from\|using\|export\|import\|include\|begin\|let\)\>/d_' -c '%g/.*/exe "norm >>"' -c ':%p' -c ':q!' | tail -n +2; done | less
 ```
-This will print out each file, and the objects defined in that file.
+This should (hopefully) print out each file, and the objects defined in that file.
+It's not perfect, but it'll help you get 90% of the way there.